Knowledge of New Frameworks and Standards in Cataloging and Metadata with Dr. Hui-Yu Hsiung, pre-proposal stage, IMLS, 2022. (unfunded)

 Partnering with the North Texas Regional Library System (NTRLS) in an endeavor to aid librarians in making decisions about software and hardware products for their library.
 The thesaurus is created on a theme-by-theme basis (example thesaurus) with the Synaptica Thesaurus Management system and will be used by both contributors as they write reviews of products and by users of the LTN website.

-Developing a methodology employing co-citation analysis, bibliometic coupling, and content analysis so that a comprehensive intellectual history of two research fronts can be examined and measured.
+Funded by New Faculty Research Grant, University of North Texas, 2002-2003.
+Developing a methodology employing co-citation analysis, bibliometric coupling, and content analysis so that a comprehensive intellectual history of two research fronts can be examined and measured.